What are Cyber Threats?

 Standard PC set-ups just aren’t good enough for this activity.
 Cyber criminals are now cryptojacking the CPU speed and capabilities of businesses in order to mine bit currency successfully.

-The successor to 4G, 5G will be 100 times faster, and way more widespread in connecting smart devices and the world were wi-fi isn’t available.
+5G is 100 times faster, and way more widespread in connecting smart devices and the world where wi-fi isn’t available, than 4G and is now widely accessible across the UK.
+However, as with any technology it does come with cyber security concerns.

 18. Third Parties